 In the context of electrical cars, probably more people would make buys if environmental, social and economic benefits of doing so were clear to them.
 Key drivers could be government encouragement (in the form of subsidies and tax incentives), and strong self-identity and social approval associated with the buy.
 While the Government of India has confirmed subsidies for electrical vehicles in the country through the FAME II scheme, greater push towards pro electrical cars information dissemination is required in the form of promotional campaigns.

 We must understand that ‘going green’ is not an activity, it is a mind-set.
 Regulations along with government and private initiatives and campaigns would help yes, but to an extent.
 Desired changes would take place and last only when the mind of the society becomes green, and green practices become instinctive and voluntary.
 Having said that, the fact remains that while environmental concerns beget interest in electric vehicles, acceptance thereof as the first choice would depend on long term benefits and advantages provided against vehicles that use fossil fuel.
 Long term lifecycle costs are a major concern for consumers.

 While electric vehicles have seen a rise in adoption across the globe, more research and investment are needed before we see an all-electric transportation system become a part of our daily lives.
 This is also true that some countries would transition sooner and others later.
 As far as India is concerned, there seems to be positive sentiment towards electric vehicles.
 Hopefully, what needs to be done in terms of investment and infrastructure development would be done, and the transition to a greener way of life would be smooth and successful.

-- Dr Yatish Joshi, Assistant Professor, FLAME University
+- Prof. Yatish Joshi, Assistant Professor

 *Opinions expressed in this article are personal.